benrudolph/ascend.report/index.md

 ### Institutional knowledge of the system

 A very difficult part of running a pilot is embedding the system knowledge within the organization.
 We accomplished this through establishing a champion for the project who would be able to carry on the project after UNHCR Innovation had left.
-In addition to this, we ran as many trainings as possible with UNHCR, ACAI and Aprode.
+In addition to this, we ran as many trainings as possible with UNHCR, ACAI, and Aprode.
 At the trainings we would include as many people as we could, including managers.
 The training was broken down into two sections.
-The first was a brief overview of the system designed for those who wouldn’t be directly interacting with the system.
-It lasted for an hour.
-The second part was more in depth with hands-on practice, geared to those who would be using FrontlineCloud.
+The first was a one-hour overview of the system designed for those who wouldn’t be interacting directly with the system.
+The second training was more practical in nature, geared toward those who would be using FrontlineCloud.

 ### Behavior change